Indian Letters

 Indian Letters is a dynamic combination of the documentary and the live creative work between Vasudevan and Ramasar.

-Preeti Vasudevan: Artistic Director/Choreographer
+Preeti Vasudevan: Artistic Director/Choreographer/Performer

 Award-winning choreographer and cultural storyteller Preeti Vasudevan's provocative theatrical works redefine individual identity, uniting artists and audiences alike.
 Her creations have been lauded as a refreshing collision of eastern and western aesthetics pushing for a new expression in art-making.
 Using just about every mode of the performing arts (including dance, music, poetry, visual art, mime, and theater), Preeti invites cutting-edge collaborators to form a 21st-century language of expression.
 Her unconventional storytelling challenges the status quo of dance-theater, bridging ancient traditions with the contemporary world.